-At least two months prior to the start of the Internship:
+Two months prior to the start of the Internship:

-- 1. The student should contact the Internship Coordinator to review the Internship Manual.
-Students are responsible for identifying a site and Preceptor, discussing a broad (initial) work plan with the Preceptor and sharing it with their Academic Advisor and Internship Coordinator. - 2.
-Students must complete and submit the New Contract Form (Appendix I) to the Internship Coordinator and MPH Program Coordinator.
-This contract form is used to establish the MOU agreement between internship placement sites and Augusta University.
-Contact information must be provided for the signing authority at the internship site.
-This individual may or may not be the Preceptor. - 3.
-Augusta University and the Internship site selected must meet all requirements stipulated in the college-agency affiliation agreement before the student is cleared to begin an internship. - 4.
-The student is responsible for complying with any additional requirements of the agency prior to being cleared to begin the Internship. - 5.
-The student may share a copy of the internship manual with their designated preceptor.
+- 1. The student should contact the Internship Coordinator to review the Internship Manual and the site listings; identify a site and Preceptor; discuss a broad (initial) work plan with the Preceptor and share with the Academic Advisor and Internship Coordinator. - 2.
+The Internship Coordinator will determine if there is an affiliation agreement between the university and the agency.
+If not, the Internship Coordinator will notify the student and begin the process to execute an affiliation agreement. - 3.
+At this initial stage, the Internship Coordinator will also contact the Site Preceptor and provide them with a copy of the Internship Manual.
+The Internship Coordinator will also obtain a copy of the Preceptor's professional resume to ascertain the Preceptor's qualifications and maintain a copy for the program records. - 4.
+Augusta University and the Internship site selected must meet all requirements stipulated in the college-agency affiliation agreement before the student is cleared to begin an Internship. - 5.
+If an agreement already exists, the Internship Coordinator will inform the student of organizational requirements.
+The student is responsible for complying with any additional requirements of the agency prior to being cleared to begin the Internship.